neo4j-partners/neo4j-generative-ai-google-cloud/README.md

 To install Streamlit and other dependencies:

     cd ui
+    sudo apt install python -y
+    sudo apt install pip -y
     pip install -r requirements.txt

+To do --- fix path issues with this install

-To run the app at a port number, say 8000:
+To run the app at a port number, say 7474:

     cd streamlit
-    streamlit run main.py --server.port=8000
+    streamlit run main.py --server.port=7474

+To do --- show how to run on 80 so a user will not have to open a custom port.
+To do --- note on secrets file

 From the UI, you can ask questions like:
 1. How many experts do we have on MS Word?